S-200 missile system: Ukraine

 A Ukrainian S-200 operated by the Ukrainian military during a joint Ukrainian-Russian military air-defence exercises at the Russian-controlled training ground fired on a Tupolev Tu-154 passenger aircraft flying from Tel Aviv to Novosibirsk, Siberia Airlines Flight 1812.
-The airliner was destroyed over the Black Sea on 4 October 2001, killing all 78 people onboard.
+The airliner was destroyed over the Black Sea on 4 October 2001, killing all 78 people on board.

 The systems were retired from service in 2013.
 The official reasons behind the decision was high maintenance costs and the systems were becoming obsolete, but according to former deputy chief of the General Staff of the Ukrainian Armed Forces, Lt.
 Gen. Ihor Romanenko, some military personnel unsuccessfully tried to keep the S-200 in service.

-Ukrainian armed forces possibly used modified S-200 missiles in a ground attack role in 2023, during the Russian invasion, to attack Russian positions in Bryansk Oblast and Crimea.
+Ukrainian armed forces possibly used modified S-200 missiles in a ground attack role in 2023, during the Russo-Ukrainian war, to attack Russian positions in Bryansk Oblast and Crimea.
 It was reported that the missiles were used in an attack on the Crimean Bridge.

 Ukrainian armed forces claim to have used an S-200 to shoot down a Beriev A-50 in the evening of 23 February 2024 over the Sea of Azov.
 The shot down aircraft was identified as A-50U "42 red" of the 610th CBP i PLS.

 On 19 April 2024, Ukraine claimed to have shot down a Russian Tu-22M3 long-range strategic bomber over Stavropol Krai.
 Ukraine claimed that the bomber was trying to return to base but crashed near Stavropol.
 Russian authorities claimed the aircraft crashed due to a technical malfunction, killing one crew member, with another missing.
 A second aircraft was reported to have turned around after the destruction of the first.
 Ukraine's HUR claimed that a S-200 missile was used, as the same type of missile that shot down an Beriev A-50 earlier in 2024.
 At a range of some 300 km, it could have been the first time that Ukraine has shot down a Tu-22 in the air, having "highly likely destroyed" one Tu-22 at an airbase in Novgorod, in August 2023, using drones.
-On 19 April 2024, Ukraine claimed to have shot it down, at a range of 308 kms, using an S-200 missile, according to an interview with Lt.
+On 19 April 2024, Ukraine claimed to have shot it down, at a range of 308 km, using an S-200 missile, according to an interview with Lt.
 Gen. Kyrylo Budanov, head of the HUR.

 According to the Stockholm International Peace Research Institute (SIPRI), Poland supplied Ukraine with a S-200 Angara system and 20 missiles in 2023.